-Regarding the main procedure, the first-instance court pleased the H.S.’s lawsuit and “ordered the applicant company ‘to refrain, from now on, from publishing pictures of [H.S.] without his consent if at the same time he is called a convicted neo-Nazi in the [accompanying] report, and/or statements of equivalent meaning are made about him therein’” [para.
+Regarding the main procedure, the first-instance court “ordered the applicant company ‘to refrain, from now on, from publishing pictures of [H.S.] without his consent if at the same time he is called a convicted neo-Nazi in the [accompanying] report, and/or statements of equivalent meaning are made about him therein’” [para.
 15].
 No monetary award was rendered.
 A second-instance court and the Supreme Court upheld the mentioned decision.
 The applicant lodged the application before the ECtHR relying on Article 10 ECHR.

 Decision overview